 Community engagement is a core value of the Poppy Jasper International Film Festival.
 Our goal is to provide a meaningful and rewarding experience of films, especially for film enthusiasts who want to try their hand at filmmaking.
 During the run-up to the festival, we offered four programs, geared to youth aged 4-14, millennials, mid-lifers, and older adults.
 Through these guided workshops, participants came together and collaborated on short films, from start to finish.
 Their films are being shown at this year’s festival and they’ll be recognized for their work.

 YOUNG FILMMAKERS WORKSHOP

 We are in our third year with this program created by PJIFF Director Mattie Scariot for youth 4 – 14 years old.
-This year Guillermo Gomez taught over 100 kids from Santa Clara and San Benito counties how to design, create, and animate their characters.
-We would not have been able to do this if it were not for the hard work of Ashley Hadji, filmmaker Ryan Keenan, the Morgan Hill, Gilroy, and San Benito County Free Libraries our Grantors and Sponsors, Gilroy Foundation, Morgan Hill Community Foundation, The Edward Boss Prado Foundation, the Morgan Hill and Gilroy Rotarys
+This year Guillermo Gomez taught over 100 kids from Santa Clara and San Benito counties how to design, create, and animate their characters (Claymation).
+We would not have been able to do this if it were not for the hard work of Ashley Hadji, filmmaker Ryan Keenan, the Morgan Hill, Gilroy, and San Benito County Free Libraries our Grantors and Sponsors, Gilroy Foundation, Morgan Hill Community Foundation, The Edward Boss Prado Foundation, the Morgan Hill and Gilroy Rotary.